email2vimalraj/TestNGExtentsReport/README.md

 or add as a [service loader](http://testng.org/doc/documentation-main.html#listeners-service-loader) (recommended).

-By default, the report will be generated at TestNG's output directory. i.e., `test-output/report.html`.
+By default, the report will be generated at TestNG's output directory. i.e., `test-output/report.html` and the emailable report at `test-output/emailable-report.html`.

-In case you want to generate the report in a different location, make sure you pass the JVM argument called `extentReportPath` with the absolute file path.
+In case you want to generate the report in a different location, make sure you pass the JVM argument called `reportPath` with the absolute directory path.

-*For example*: I run my maven test as: `mvn clean test -DreportPath=/Users/vselvam/myproject/output/report.html`
+*For example*: I run my maven test as: `mvn clean test -DreportPath=output`.
+This will generate both the reports in my `${project directory}/output`.

 ### Adding custom reporter config
 You can customize the report using a XML file.
 The XML file should follow as given here: [ExtentReports Configuration](http://extentreports.relevantcodes.com/java/#configuration).